yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apimgr_relnotes/APIGatewayApr19_ReleaseNotes.md

 "no_list": "true",
 "weight": "20",
 "date": "2020-03-26",
-"description": "Learn about the new features and enhancements in the 7.7 GA release of API Gateway" }
+"description": "Learn about the new features and enhancements in this release of API Gateway."
+}

 ## Summary

 API Gateway is available as a software installation or a virtualized deployment in Docker containers.

 The software installation is available on Linux.
 For more details on supported platforms for software installation, see *API Gateway Installation Guide*.